Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-using-nc-snapshot.md

 To restore inside backup drive:

- > sudo btrfs subvolume snapshot /media/NextcloudHDD2/ncp-snapshots/daily-xxxxx /media/NextcloudHDD2/ncdata
+ > btrfs subvolume snapshot /media/NextcloudHDD2/ncp-snapshots/daily-xxxxx /media/NextcloudHDD2/ncdata

 **NOTE**: like explained above the snapshots logs are linked to the hidden data on your NextcloudHDD2 so you have to restore from snapshots to inside the backupdrive not to the new replacement drive that replaces NextcloudHDD1.